So you want to become an author…

-If you’re planning to start blogging, look at these author blog examples.
+If you’re planning to start blogging, check out this post on creating an author website.

 Bottom line: Work a quarter-million clichés out of your system, learn what it means to be edited, become an expert in something, build your platform, and then start thinking about that book or novel.

 …Plugged Yourself into a Community of Writers